5 Tips for Summer Veggies

 4. DISEASE CONTROL:

-Start spraying disease prone plants before the disease actually shows up.
-Use organic Fungicides such Copper by Bonide.
-Fungicides used weekly two to three weeks before the disease usually shows up, could stop it all together.
+Start spraying disease-prone plants before the disease actually shows up.
+Use organic Fungicides such as Copper by Bonide.
+Fungicides used weekly two to three weeks before the disease usually shows up could stop it altogether.
 By being proactive, you can stop Septoria Leaf Spot on tomatoes & Powdery Mildew on cucumbers and squash before it even starts.
 This means less spraying in the long run and much healthier veggies all summer.

 5. INSECT CONTROL:

 If you’re looking to go organic, there are many choices, but one organic product may not kill them all.
 To get all types of veggie garden bugs, you have to sometimes mix it up or be sure to pick the best active ingredient.
-Neem oil is best on sucking types of insects such as aphids and leaf hoppers.
+Neem oil is best for sucking types of insects such as aphids and leafhoppers.
 Pyrethrins are best on leaf chewing beetles.
 Insecticidal Soap kills Plant Bugs such as Squash Bugs.
-Spinosad, such as Captain Jack’s Dead Bug Brew, is best at controlling leaf eating caterpillars.
+Spinosad, such as Captain Jack’s Dead Bug Brew, is best at controlling leaf-eating caterpillars.
 When in doubt, just pay us a visit and we’d be happy to recommend a product that will work best for your needs.
 You can’t go wrong!